-As I look around, I notice the room is a gallery.
+As I look around, I notice that the room is a gallery.
 I am the featured artist, and my paintings are on display.
-Women are approaching me and lauding my work, and as “myself” inside this guise, I am fascinated: All I need to do is nod and smile and offer mindless small talk, and the accolades are rolling in.
+Women are approaching me and lauding my work, and as “myself” inside this masculine guise, I am fascinated: All I need to do is nod and smile and offer mindless small talk, and the accolades are rolling in.
 I am also appalled.
 My thoughts are the same as always.
 My conversational style is the same as always.
 The artist who painted these images is the same — me.
 The response to a man — one with a commanding physique — is entirely different than anything I’ve ever experienced as a woman.

 From here the details blur: I’m trying to concentrate on what is being said, but it is difficult and tiring.
 I’m monitoring two selves — the inside self, the outside self.
 When a woman makes a blatant pass — she adores my work (she says), and won’t I come over one evening — my inner female is amused.
 I wonder if I would ever be so brazen.
 And then I drift into waking as “the real me,” and it is both a relief and a disappointment.

 I know what it is to be a chameleon — to change languages and cultures, and try to fit in.
 Sometimes you do, sometimes you don’t.
 Sometimes you wish to be invisible and to flit like the moth from light to light.

 Sometimes the light is brighter in this new place.
 Sometimes the light is clearer in this new you.
 Sometimes, you become the light for others.